-- Test of pullback fail = short first strong confirmation bar with a lose at the low.
+- Test of pullback fails = short first strong confirmation bar with a close at the low.

 - Continuation of downtrend = short first confirmation candle at the low of the day.

-- Market is range bound after significant fall = short-sell strong confirmation candle after failed upper test.
+- The market is range bound after significant fall = short-sell strong confirmation candle after the failed upper test.

 - Same as number 6.

-- Continuation of down trend = short sell confirmation candle at the low of the bar and low of day.
+- Continuation of downtrend = short sell confirmation candle at the low of the bar and low of the day.

 This is how to read candlestick charts when scalping and you can do this with both candlestick and bar graphs.
 Practice this to perfect your cryptocurrency scalping.